The Case-Book of Sherlock Holmes: Literary significance and reception

 "In these stories, Conan Doyle seems to be struggling to find a new narrative style.
 Nine are related by Watson as the reader would expect, but one is narrated in the third person, and two by Holmes himself.
 Watson is at pains in the opening narrative to "Thor Bridge" to explain the change: 'In some [cases] I was myself concerned and can speak as an eye-witness, while in others I was either not present or played so small a part that they could only be told as by a third person.' ...
-Conan Doyle’s struggle to ring the changes on what had become for him a tired formula reflected his personal literary journey: he was reluctant to write fiction at all by the 1920s in view of his commitment to spiritualism."
+Conan Doyle's struggle to ring the changes on what had become for him a tired formula reflected his personal literary journey: he was reluctant to write fiction at all by the 1920s in view of his commitment to spiritualism."

 Three stories of the collection are not narrated by Dr Watson, unlike most Sherlock Holmes stories.
-"The Adventure of the Mazarin Stone" is narrated in the third person, since it was adapted from a stage play in which Watson hardly appeared.
-"The Adventure of the Blanched Soldier" and "The Adventure of the Lion's Mane" are both narrated by Holmes himself, the latter being set after his retirement.
+"The Mazarin Stone" is narrated in the third person, since it was adapted from a stage play in which Watson hardly appeared.
+"The Blanched Soldier" and "The Lion's Mane" are both narrated by Holmes himself, the latter being set after his retirement.